 The metro’s significant population growth, which surpassed 2.5 million residents last year, has led to a flurry of medical office and healthcare construction.
-In contrast to many areas of the U.S. that are closing hospitals or searching for adaptive reuse, Central Florida’s medical growth and competition has continued to fuel medical tenant activity and job growth throughout the entire metro.
+In contrast to many areas of the U.S. that are closing hospitals or searching for adaptive reuse, Central Florida’s medical growth and competition have continued to fuel medical tenant activity and job growth throughout the entire metro.

 Orlando has also made strides as a burgeoning tech market and is one of the nation’s top STEM job growth metros.
 Thus far, the primary barrier for tech firms has been lack of space as compared to most major tech markets.

-The with the increasing population and a robust job market, the demand for housing has continued to be robust.
+With the increasing population and a robust job market, the demand for housing has continued to be robust.

 This is perhaps most notable given Orlando remains in the midst of the largest supply wave in its history.
 With thousands of units underway across the metro, further upward pressure on the fundamentals is possible, though the metro has shown little difficulty thus far absorbing the increased supply.